bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 >   - **Trading in Howlite**: The Fort Rox General Store allows you to trade in 1 Howlite against 2
 >     (or 3 if you have a train badge) Meteorite Pieces.
 As Howlite is also needed to perform most of the upgrades,
 >     you might want to use this strategy with restraint.
+>   - **Tower mana**: It's not the most efficient use of Mana, but with the Spotlight Enhancement upgrade your
+>     Meteorite Piece drops will be doubled.
+I wouldn't recommend this, as Mana is much more useful during the night
+>     phase.
+More on Tower Mana in the [Mana](#mana) and [Upgrades](#upgrades) sections
 >   - Honorable mention: **Daily Gifts**: Meteorite Pieces regularly get picked by the devs as daily gifts.
 Not a
 >     reliable source, but it's always a good idea to find some more buddies to trade gifts with.
 Just don't create a
 >     new post for it on Reddit, use